usaid-cs/yesterday-i-learned/random.md

 - Apart from dinner and supper, all of hobbit's seven daily meals are two hours apart.
 - [Ramen is a prison currency.](http://bigthink.com/laurie-vazquez/how-ramen-noodles-beat-cigarettes-to-become-a-prison-currency)
 - "Love handles" are just waist fat.
-- The interview rate of you after getting fired is equivalent to looking for a job alongside candidates with [5 years of experience fewer](https://talent.works/blog/2018/05/02/the-science-of-the-job-search-part-v-getting-fired-or-laid-off-costs-you-5-years-of-experience).
 - The toilet paper patent shows it being in the "over" configuration.
 - [「學斗」本寫 ... 應為「鶴藪」，又叫「鶴藪白菜」，... 是粉嶺鶴藪地區的特產。...](https://hk.answers.yahoo.com/question/index?qid=20071209000051KK02152)
 - _Wyatt_ came from the old name _Wigheard_.